damienmckenna/metatag/README.txt

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Metatag: Dublin Core" submodule.

+* Forty additional Dublin Core meta tags may be added by enabling the "Metatag:
+  Dublin Core Advanced" submodule.

 * The Open Graph Protocol meta tags, as used by Facebook, Pinterest, LinkedIn and other sites, may be added by enabling the "Metatag: Open Graph" submodule.